stormysun513/ParGMRES/README.md

 ## The Challenge

-Our first challenge is to identify which part we should parallelize.
-The GMRES is an iterative algorithm for solving large linear system.
-The algorithm can be divided into two parts.
-The first one is the Arnoldi process, which takes the current guess of result and the target matrix as arguements to construct Krylov subspace.
-Krylov suspace is an orthonomal set with at most the same dimension as the target matrix.
-This process is typically sequential because each vector should be orthogonal to previous vectors.
+Our first challenge is to identify which part has potential to be parallelized.
+The GMRES is an iterative algorithm in solving large linear system.
+The algorithm is divided into two parts: basis constructon and updates.
+The first part uses the Arnoldi process, which takes a current guess of result and the target matrix as arguements to construct Krylov subspace.
+Krylov suspace is an orthonomal vector set with at most the same dimension as the target matrix.
+This process is typically sequential because each vector must be orthogonal to previous vectors.
 The second part is to update current result based on the orthonomal basis.
 We can see that both parts have high data dependency due to intrinsic of iterative method.
-Only the matrix operations are likely to be parallelized.
+The benefit of parallel computation may be insignificant.
+Currently, we identify some matrix-vector multiplication as candidates to be parallelized.

-The second challenge is to determine how to parallelize codes.
+The second challenge is how to parallelize codes.
 We know matrix operations can be parallelized using either GPU or OpenMP.
-Although GPU can create a bunch of kernel threads for computation, it has an overhead about moving data between CPU and GPU.
+Although GPU is able to create a bunch of kernel threads for computation, it has an overhead for moving data between CPU and GPU.
-If the matrix operation is too simple, the overheads will dominate the overall latency just like what we encountered in SAXPY assignment.
-Some experiments are needed for this issue.
+If the matrix operation is too simple, the overheads dominate the overall latency and the benefit provided by GPU is compromised.
+It is similar with what we encountered in SAXPY assignment.
+Therefore, we have to do some experiment on this issue.

-The third challenge is to scale the computation when the target matrix is very large.
+The third challenge is how to scale the computation when the target matrix is very large.
-Some scientific computation require solving a large linear system.
-Sometimes, the matrix is unable to fit in a RAM and memory swarpping is required.
-Disk I/O is always expensive so we may utilize multiple nodes for parallel computation.
-We have to design synchronization mechanism among nodes.
-The GMRES is an iterative method, which requires a significant amount of communication.
-An effective way to communicate with other nodes is quite important.
+It is common that a scientific problem requires solving a large linear system.
+Sometimes, the matrix size is too large to fit in a RAM, so memory swarpping occurs frequently.
+Disk I/O is always expensive so that we have to utilize multiple nodes to prevent this issue.
+A proper synchronization mechanism among nodes becomes important.
+The GMRES is an iterative method.
+Namely, it will require a significant amount of communication.
+We should reduce the cost of communication or there is no benefit to run on multiple nodes.

 <!-- Describe why the problem is challenging.
 What aspects of the problem might make -->